OPS-E2E-PPE/azure-docs-cli-python/docs-ref-conceptual/azure-cli-extension-alias.md

 az extension add --name alias
 ```

 Verify the installation of the extension with [az extension list](/cli/azure/extension#az-extension-list).
-If the alias extension was installed properly, it's listed in the command output.
+If the alias extension was installed properly, it's listed in the command output. real time testing

 ```azurecli-interactive
 az extension list --output table --query '[].{Name:name}'